-Cooking Brown Rice in the Cooker: The Ultimate Guide
+Introduction: Cooking Brown Rice in the Cooker

-Okay, let me tell you about this little “aha” moment I had recently.
-I’ve always loved the idea of cooking healthy foods, but when it came to brown rice, I’d either undercook it so it felt like eating pebbles or overcook it into a sticky, mushy mess.
-One day, while staring down my rice cooker like it was my mortal enemy, I thought, “There’s got to be a better way.”
-Spoiler alert: there is!
+Cooking brown rice in cooker to cook, let me tell you about a recent “aha!” moment I had.
+I’ve always liked the idea of cooking healthy foods, but when it came to brown rice, I either cooked it too little, making it feel like eating rocks, or I cooked it too much, making it sticky and mushy.
+I looked at my rice cooker one day like it was my worst enemy and thought, “There must be a better way.”
+There is, as promised!

 What Makes Brown Rice Different?

 Here’s the thing about brown rice: it’s not just “white rice’s healthier cousin.”
-Brown rice keeps its bran and germ intact—that’s the outer layers where all the fiber, vitamins, and nutrients live.
+Brown rice keeps its bran and germ intact—that’s the outer layers where all the fibre, vitamins, and nutrients live.
 It’s heartier and chewier, which makes it not only healthier but also more satisfying to eat.

 The downside?
 That same outer layer also makes it harder to cook.
 Unlike white rice, which cooks up soft and fluffy with minimal effort, brown rice needs a little more time and attention because it’s, well, tougher.
 This is where a rice cooker becomes your best friend.